slowernews/wisdom-tldr/chapters/chapter_appendix.md

 -- Friedrich Nietzsche*
 > *"Fanaticism is always a sign of repressed doubt."
 -- Carl Jung*
-> *"When you renounce something, you're stuck to it forever."
+> *"When you renounce something, you’re stuck to it forever."
 -- Anthony de Mello*
 > *"Modern society will shame you for earning money, shame you for being happy, shame you for being raised well, shame you for having children and ultimately shame you for existing.
-It isn't just religion that controls you by declaring you a sinner."
+It isn’t just religion that controls you by declaring you a sinner."
 -- Naval Ravikant*
 > *"The teachers of morality speak like angels, but live like men."
 -- Sam Johnson*